 Kendal at Ithaca is designed for older adults who are in good physical health and able to live independently.
 Since there are waiting lists for all sizes of units, we urge you to plan ahead.
 Kendal at Ithaca has procedures in place that make the process a bit easier and ensure fairness in our dealings with applicants.

 If you are interested in entering Kendal, you may join the Priority List by completing a Priority Reservation Agreement and making a deposit of $1,000.
 This deposit maintains your position on the Priority List in the order of the date the agreement and deposit are received.
 The Priority Deposit is fully refundable with interest if you withdraw from the List, and is deducted from your entry fee if you move in.
 Reserving a place on the Priority List is a preliminary step in applying for admission, and simply secures your position for possible future admission.

 The Admission Process

 People are considered for admission and offered residences in priority number order.
 Kendal will consider and admit applicants without regard to race, color, national origin, creed, or sexual preference.
-Applicants complete medical and financial application forms.
+Applicants complete health assessment and medical records review, a financial application form and a health insurance policy review.
 These aid in the assessment of applicants’ ability to live safely and independently, and of their ability to sustain themselves financially for the duration of their stay.
 An admissions interview is held to review the contract.
 When the contract is offered, the applicant has 30 days to sign it and pay 10% of the entry fee, and an additional 90 days to make the final payment and begin the monthly fee.